ShaunakSen/node_examples/readme.txt

   });
 }

-So if error occurs instead odf sending HTML we are sending error as JSON This is bcoz our clients will be angular or ionic apps If we return HTML they wont understand
+So if error occurs instead of sending HTML we are sending error as JSON This is bcoz our clients will be angular or ionic apps If we return HTML they wont understand